ywelsch/bcverifier/doc/Formal-Model.markdown

   - Computational steps where control of execution goes inside the library and back out.
 This means that the library code gets to execute.

-To define when observable states of two library implementations are indistinguishable, it is necessary to know what part of the state actually is caused by the library implementation and which part is caused by the program that uses the library (also called **program context**).
+To define whether or not observable states of two library implementations are indistinguishable, it is necessary to know what part of the state results from code of the library implementation and which part results from the program that uses the library (also called **program context**).

 Separation of state
 -------------------